-5.5 Individual welfare gains and losses
+5.1 Individual welfare gains and losses

 In addition to the aggregate effects of tolling schemes, it is useful to consider their welfaredistributional impacts on individuals which are likely to affect their attitudes towards road pricing (Levinson, 2002; Rietveld, 2003).
 Assessing these impacts is challenging since they depend not only on utility (or disutility) from travel, but also on how toll revenues are used and on the incidence of pollution costs.
 Neither of these additional factors is easy to assess.
-Toll revenues can be spent on road capacity expansion and maintenance, improving public transit service, or other public goods and services.
-Revenues can also be rebated in some lump-sum fashion to travelers, or used to replace other user charges and taxes in order to maintain revenueneutrality.
+Toll revenues can be spent on road capacity expansion and maintenance, improving public transport service, or other public goods and services.
+Revenues can also be rebated in a lump-sum fashion to travelers, or used to replace other user charges and taxes in order to maintain revenueneutrality.

 The burden of pollution costs depends on where individuals are located when the air is polluted.
 The simulations involve about a quarter of a million travelers in a city of 1 million people.
-Hence, about three-quarters of the population are excluded from the consumers' surplus calculations for travelers.
-Those who do travel begin the simulation period at their respective origins, travel by auto or public transit to their destinations, and remain at their destinations for the rest of the period.
+About three-quarters of the population are thus excluded from the consumers' surplus calculations for travelers.
+Those who do travel begin the simulation period at their respective origins, travel by car or public transport to their destinations, and remain at their destinations for the rest of the period.
 Trip origins and destinations are assumed to be joined to nodes by 1 km connectors, and their precise locations are not specified.
 Hence, travelers are not identified with particular receptors either before or after making their trips.
 At the end of the subsection, we offer a brief and rough assessment of the spatial incidence of pollution costs.

 The fractions of travelers who pay the leading combined tolls are reported in Table 8.
-The fraction ranges from 9.7% for the Flat Cordon 2 toll to 22.1% for the Flat Cordon 1&3 toll.
-Roughly speaking, the fraction who pay a toll decreases with its level.
+The fraction ranges from 9.7% for the flat Cordon 2 toll to 22.1% for the flat Cordon 1&3 toll.

-Flat Co ordon 2 Flat Cordon 1&3 Step Cordo on 2
+Flat Cordon 2 Flat Cordon 1&3 Step Cordon 2

 Toll Fraction Toll Fraction Toll Fraction

 €8.41 9.67% Cordon 1 €3.31 7.49% before 6:30 €0.39 1.73%

 Cordon 3 €3.95 11.77% 6:30-7:00 €1.04 4.63%

 Both €7.26 2.86% 7:00-7:30 €6.70 2.68%

 7:30-8:00 €4.84 4.01%

 8:00-8:30 €1.89 4.19%

 Total 9.67% Total 22.12% Total 17.25%